jomrr/ansible-role-openssh/README.md

     - role: ansible-role-ssh
 ```

-If you already have an existing key, i.e. an rsa key, change the following variable:
+If you already have an existing rsa key, change the following variable:

 ```yaml
 ssh_deploy_key: '~/.ssh/id_rsa.pub'
 ```

-You can do this in your inventory or just from the commandline:
+You can do this in your inventory (host or group variable) or just from the commandline:

 ```shell
 ansible-playbook site.yml --extra-vars '{"ssh_deploy_key": "~/.ssh/id_rsa.pub"}'